-Manuel Ochoa is a post-doctoral researcher at Purdue University and senior scientist at SmartGait LLC.
+Manuel Ochoa is a technology consultant specializing in emerging flexible bio-hybrid and bio-inspired platforms for medical and environmental applications.
 He received a B.S. degree in electrical engineering from the California Institute of Technology (Pasadena, CA) in 2009.
-Since then, he has conducted research with the Ziaie Biomedical Microdevices Laboratory at Purdue University (West Lafayette, IN), where he earned a M.S.E.C.E degree in 2012 and subsequently a Ph.D. in 2016.
-His research focuses on the development of low-cost, scalable, multifunctional, microsystem platforms for medical applications, with particular emphasis on transdermal delivery of therapeutics and the treatment of chronic dermal wounds.
+Since then, he conducted research with the Ziaie Biomedical Microdevices Laboratory at Purdue University (West Lafayette, IN), where he earned a M.S.E.C.E degree in 2012, a Ph.D. in 2016, and a post-doctoral appointment in 2017.
+His doctoral research focused on the development of low-cost, scalable, multifunctional, microsystem platforms for medical applications, with special emphasis on transdermal delivery of therapeutics and the treatment of chronic dermal wounds.
+As a post-doctoral researcher, he worked on the scalability and commercial viability of flexible medical systems that leverage on the emerging flexible hybrid electronics ecosystem.
 During his graduate and post-graduate career, he has co-authored over 50 publications in world renowned journals and international conferences as well as a book chapter.
 He has also mentored 7 undergraduate student researchers and two master’s students (during their thesis work), and he has led research teams on multi-institutional research endeavors focusing on the development of scalable manufacturing processes for next-generation wound dressings (NSF EFRI BioFlex and NextFlex PC 1.0).
-Most recently, Dr. Ochoa joined startup company SmartGait LLC as the principal investigator for a Phase I SBIR award, where he focused on R&D and business development for translation of an electronic healthcare device from the lab to the end users.
+Most recently, Dr. Ochoa served at startup company SmartGait LLC as the principal investigator for a Phase I SBIR award, where he focused on R&D and business development for translation of an electronic healthcare device from the lab to the end users.